whleucka/hyper/README.md

 - **Dependencies**: The application has the following dependencies:

-    - Redis: caching, rate limiting
+    - Redis: caching, rate limiting - disabled by default.
-    - MySQL: database
+    - MySQL: database - enabled by default.

 - **Note**: you may enable/disable application behaviour in `/app/Config`